twisted/pydoctor/README.rst

   shortcuts the default processing order, leading to process the docstrings with system's docformat instead of the one specified in the parent package `__docformat__`.
 * Prefer newer "tomli" package over "toml".
+* Fix a bug that made impossible to highlight some attributes or functions because their name clashed with other HTML IDs.

 pydoctor 25.4.0
 ^^^^^^^^^^^^^^^